-We do a lot more than do cataract surgery and sell glasses!
+We do a lot more than glaucoma treatment and sell glasses!
 Blurred vision, eye inflammation, floaters, red eyes, minor trauma – we do that.
 We will take care of your macular degeneration, glaucoma, diabetic retinal disease and much more.
 We are readily available for acute eye problems.

 Macular degeneration is an all-too-common condition in which there is deterioration in the center of the retina, the macula.
 This area is responsible for your central vision, for seeing fine details and most of your color vision.
 We don’t know the exact ultimate cause, but we do know about many factors that affect a person’s chance of getting it and its severity.
 These include lifestyle habits, genetics and pigmentation.
 Like all other diseases, it can be mild, severe or anything in-between.
 Our doctors can tell you if you have macular degeneration, how severe it is, give you an idea about the risk of it getting worse, and what to do about it.
 If mild or moderate, there are steps we can take to make it less likely it will get worse.
 If severe, there are ways we can help you to use the vision you have (you can’t lose your side vision in macular degeneration).